-- 7 Click Request Restrictions. - 8 On the Mapping tab, clear the Invoke handler only if request is mapped to check box. - 9 Click OK to close the Request Restrictions window. - 10 Click OK to add the Module Mapping. - 11 In the Do you want to allow this ISAPI extension message dialog box, click Yes.
+- 9. Click OK to close the Request Restrictions window. - 10.
+Click OK to add the Module Mapping. - 11.
+In the Do you want to allow this ISAPI extension message dialog box, click Yes.

 Generating an SSL Key

 To use the SSL capabilities of the Web Engine, create a .pem file that contains both the certificate and your private key in X509 format.